Connect with us

 KCL also told students this was influenced “heavily by the external market”.
 More Universities have begun offering similar online courses, meaning that King’s may look to the fee reduction as a competitive advantage.

-King’s noted that the current students should be grateful that they will not face a 6% inflation tuition fee rise, unlike most courses, which occur annually.
+King’s also noted that the current students will not face a 6% inflation tuition fee rise, unlike most courses, which occur annually.

 Within King’s reply, they offered support to existing students in the form of a ‘graduation package’ including gown hire, three guest tickets and basic photography.